half-ogre/sundered-lands-campaign/characters/lovelace.md

   - As an action, you can touch a creature and draw power from the pool to restore a number of hit points to that creature, up to the maximum amount remaining in your pool.
   - Alternatively, you can expend 5 hit points from your pool of healing to cure the target of one disease or neutralize one poison affecting it.
 You can cure multiple diseases and neutralize multiple poisons with a single use of Lay on Hands, expending hit points separately for each one.
   - This feature has no effect on undead and constructs.

+## Characteristics
+- Personality Trait: TBD
+- Ideal: TBD
+- Bond: TBD
+- Flaw: TBD

 ## Equipment
-battleaxe, chain mail, javelins (5), one music instrument,
+Battleaxe, chain mail, common clothes, explorer's pack, javelins (5), one music instrument, signet ring, tabard with rank, 15 Folklands gold coins

 ## Armor Sets
 - _**Chain mail & shield.**_ AC 18